 All companies are assigned a formal ESG Risk rating on a five point scale, ranging from ‘very low’ to ‘very high’.
 The assessment is forward-looking, considering ESG-related risks and impact on credit quality in the next one to three years1.
 Analysts are also required to indicate whether ESG Risk is on an ‘improving’, ‘steady’ or ‘deteriorating’ trajectory.
 This is an important element of the process; it is possible for our Global Credit portfolios to invest in companies with poor ESG Risk ratings, as long as the firm’s management of sustainability-related issues is improving, or where the valuation appropriately compensates investors for the risk profile.

-That said, issuers can also be rated ‘uninvestable’ from an ESG perspective, typically due to very weak corporate governance, repeatedly poor corporate behaviour, and/or weak disclosure – all of which can impair the analyst’s ability to assess the true credit risk of the company.
+That said, controls are in place that limit the funds’ exposure to securities with the highest ESG Risk ratings.
+Issuers can also be rated ‘uninvestable’ from an ESG perspective, typically due to very weak corporate governance, repeatedly poor corporate behaviour, and/or weak disclosure – all of which can impair the analyst’s ability to assess the true credit risk of the company.
 All of our Global Credit strategies are prohibited from investing in these entities.

 Red flags for a potentially uninvestable issuer include high levels of controversy, or an unwillingness in management to change.
 If they won’t improve processes, behaviour and culture to better manage material environmental and social risks, we know that it could lead to future material financial impact through litigation, fines and loss of reputation.
 This can have a meaningful impact on the creditworthiness of issuers, particularly if a deterioration in their financial position affects the company’s ability to service its debt repayment obligations.